ImageMagick/Usage-Markdown/anim_mods/index.md

 To do this on the command line, a special '`null:`' marker image is needed to define where the first *destination* list of images ends and the overlaid *source* image list begins.
 But that is the only real complication of this method.

-So lets try it out by creating a set of shadows from set of images, then overlaying the original image over those shadow images...
+So let's try it out by creating a set of shadows from set of images, then overlaying the original image over those shadow images...

 ~~~
 convert script_k.gif -coalesce  coalesced_k.gif